lexedata/lexedata/docs/paper.md

 on the dataset which are very useful in editing tasks, but not strictly required by CLDF in general.

-Lexedata provides export and import functionality for the format used by LingPy [@lingpy] and Edictor [@edictor].
+There are two major existing tools for editing lexical datasets, LingPy [@lingpy] and Edictor [@edictor].
 Edictor is a browser-based graphical user interface tool to edit cognate annotations, while LingPy is a Python library focused on automating manipulations of lexical datasets, such as automatic cognate detection.
 Both of these pre-date the CLDF format, and while their common data format inspired some features of CLDF, it has some differences.
-In addition to converting this TSV-based format to and from CLDF, Lexedata exposes a major LingPy functionality, the Automatic Cognate Detection (ACD,
-@list2017potential) using Lexstat [@list2012lexstat], to work directly on CLDF datasets.
-This avoids both having to convert to and from LingPy and memory issues arising from LingPy's approach to load the entire dataset into memory.
+Lexedata provides export and import functionality for this TSV-based format to and from CLDF.
+In addition, Lexedata exposes a major LingPy functionality, the Automatic Cognate Detection (ACD, @list2017potential) using Lexstat [@list2012lexstat], to work directly on CLDF datasets.
+This avoids both memory issues arising from LingPy's approach to load the entire dataset into memory and the need to convert between CLDF and LingPy.

-In summary, Lexedata makes it possible to curate and edit a lexical dataset in CLDF format without the need to be able to program, which is still a rare skill among comparative linguists.
+In summary, Lexedata addresses the need to curate and edit a lexical dataset in CLDF format without the ability to program, which is still a rare skill among comparative linguists.
 It allows this without sacrificing the power and familiarity of existing software such as GUI spreadsheed apps or Edictor, by making format conversions and bulk editing functionality accessible from simple terminal commands.